 The landscape of science is rapidly changing.
 Our graduates will be well prepared to be leaders bringing our key values to advance research in the complex world of biomedical science.
 They will be encouraged toward career awareness and provided with opportunities to develop skills that enhance their success.
 Thus, our trainees will flourish in the current era of big data science and cutting edge technology to contribute to the rapid pace of discovery we now enjoy.

-Our faculty number more than 200 and is committed to the training of our students, as well as our talented postdoctoral fellows.
-Students work closely with their dissertation advisers to create a unique and important set of discoveries and enjoy the support of faculty who serve on highly interactive thesis committees.
-Our faculty understands that we are training our future colleagues and leaders of the biomedical workforce, and our commitment to excellence permeates all our educational endeavors.
+Our faculty number more than 200 and is committed to the training of our students and postdoctoral scholars.
+Students work closely with their dissertation advisors to create unique and important discoveries and enjoy the support of other faculty who serve on their highly interactive thesis committees.
+Our faculty understands that we are training our future colleagues and leaders of the biomedical workforce, and our commitment to excellence and collegiality permeates all our educational endeavors.
 We provide an integrated training to foster professional scientists throughout their training.
-Students develop essential communication skills and present at national and international scientific meetings and have the opportunity to present their work at these venues, allowing them to function as practicing scientists from an early point in their training.
+Students develop essential communication skills and present at national and international scientific meetings.
+Our location in Boston and environs permits access to the rich environment of superb biomedical research institutions and universities and the greatest concentration of biomedical companies in the world.

-Sackler graduates now number over 800 and many populate academic laboratories, and laboratories in the biotechnology industry.
-Others pursue teaching, scientific writing and a wide array of science-based careers.
+Sackler graduates now number over 1,100 and many have excelled in academia, biotechnology and pharma, scientific writing and a wide array of science-based careers.
 Just as those who have gone before, today's Sackler students will be well prepared to meet the exciting challenges and enjoy the rewards that a career in biomedical science provides.
 As Dean, I am committed to their success.